raphaellepuschitz/SVG-World-Map/README.md

 ### Known Issues & Bugs

 * Currently several small bugs, mainly SVG path related
-* It seem's that there is a problem running this with node live server
 * Slow or old computers or bad internet conncetion will show nothing but the map
 * If you find a bug, be nice to it (and also let me know of it) ;-)